 I’ve used this service in Ukraine and Georgia and recommend it highly.
 Rates are per hour and some are even free.
 Perfect for the independent solo traveler who would like to meet like-minded locals and not break the bank.

 Get Your Guide

-Ever found yourself wandering around a city with a huge backpack with nowhere to leave it?
+Ever found yourself wandering around a city with a backpack with nowhere to leave it?
 Envious of couples when one person sits with the bags while the other walks up flights of stairs or scouts the location for eateries?
-It’s hard to do when you’re travelling solo.
+It’s hard to do when you’re traveling solo.

-Like a mixture of EatWith, Get Your Guide, and ShowAround, WithLocals aims to provide travellers with the best private tours and activities with locals.
-WithLocals focuses on private, personalised tours.
+Like a mixture of EatWith, Get Your Guide, and ShowAround, WithLocals aims to provide travelers with the best private food tours, walking tours, and activities with locals.
+WithLocals focuses on private, personalized itineraries.
 The company is attempting to move people away from mass tourism and into more immersive and intimate touristic activities.

 Google Translate is invaluable in situations where there’s a language barrier and hand signals and miming doesn’t work.
 Of course, these kinds of situations can lead to some great travel stories, and sometimes it won’t matter if you’re not understood – a smile and you’re on your way.
 But at other times, like when you’re booking an important train journey, trying to find your bus among hundreds of others, or ordering food that is actually cooked, Google translate can save you time, money, and even a trip to the doctor.